KenKundert/inform/doc/index.rst

    * - :ref:`ppp desc`
      - Print function, used when debugging code.

+   * - :ref:`progressbar desc`
+     - Used to generate progress bars.

    * - :ref:`render desc`
      - Converts many of the built-in Python data types into attractive, compact,